-&lt;sup>1 The Law Center has filed a motion for leave to appear as an amicus curiae, but submits its proposed brief to the Court concurrently to facilitate its consideration during the expedited time frame for Plaintiffs' preliminary injunction motion.
+1 The Law Center has filed a motion for leave to appear as an amicus curiae, but submits its proposed brief to the Court concurrently to facilitate its consideration with Plaintiffs' preliminary injunction motion.

 SUMMARY OF ARGUMENT

 On January 8, 2011, a man walked into a grocery store parking lot in Tucson where U.S. Congresswoman Gabrielle Giffords was hosting a constituent meeting called "Congress On Your Corner."
 Carrying a semiautomatic pistol equipped with a 33-round magazine, the man opened fire on Congresswoman Giffords, her staff, and the crowd lined up to meet her.
 In 15 seconds, he fired 33 rounds and hit 19 victims, killing six, including a nine-year-old girl named Christina-Taylor Green.